MusicGenerator/mumble-ruby-pluginbot-docker/README.md

 See Dockerfile for all variables.

 ## Volumes
-You need to specify the volumes:
+You may specify the volumes:
 * "/home/botmaster/music"
 * "/home/botmaster/temp"
 * "/home/botmaster/certs"